 A versatile Australian back whose late-career reinvention in England saw him become a try-scoring linchpin for the Leeds Rhinos dynasty.

-Joel Moon's rugby league career unfolded in two distinct acts: a promising start in his homeland and a glorious second chapter abroad.
-As a young player with the Brisbane Broncos and later the New Zealand Warriors, he showed flashes of the skill that would define him—a smooth passer with good size for a back.
-But it was his 2013 move to the Leeds Rhinos that truly unlocked his potential.
-In the Super League, Moon transformed from a utility player into a central figure.
-Deployed primarily at centre, his combination of vision, soft hands, and deceptive strength made him a constant offensive threat.
-He became a key component of one of the most successful club sides in British history, contributing to multiple Grand Final and Challenge Cup victories.
-His game matured in Yorkshire, where fans celebrated his clinical finishing and big-match temperament, cementing his legacy as an import who delivered when it mattered most.
+Joel Moon won multiple Grand Final and Challenge Cup titles with the Leeds Rhinos after his 2013 move from the NRL.
+The Australian rugby league player showed flashes of skill as a young player with the Brisbane Broncos and New Zealand Warriors.
+He was a smooth passer with good size for a back.
+In the Super League, he transformed from a utility player into a central figure.
+Deployed primarily at centre, his vision, soft hands, and deceptive strength made him a constant offensive threat.
+He became a key component of one of the most successful club sides in British history.
+Fans in Yorkshire celebrated his clinical finishing and big-match temperament.
+Born in 1988, he delivered when it mattered most.

 1981–1996